 CCBPI is a powerful results-oriented strategy to re-establish order and control within communities.

-The Community & Character Based Program Initiative (CCBPI) is CIS’ approach to community based integration.
+The Community and Character Based Protection Initiative (CCBPI) is CIS’ approach to community based integration.
 Every CCBPI program begins with a community profile and threat assessment that specifically looks at the problems and issues of the community or business (referred to as the “intervention area”).
 Based on this, a plan is established by adapting a three-phased approach to re-establishing order and control.
 The flexibility of the CIS approach is a vital part of this.
 It enables our practitioners to carefully tailor the program, matching specific issues with the proper tactics and the right type of officers to implement the plan.
 This is the key to maximizing impact and directly affecting the intervention area in the manner the practitioners intend.

 Phase one of this three-phased system is termed the “Reclamation” phase.
 This phase usually targets the specific types of criminal activity and quality of life issues that allow the felony cycle to perpetuate.
 It is based on the premise that before any prevention effort can be successful, in many circumstances, a coordinated intervention must take place.
 This phase is directed specifically at disrupting highly visible criminal activity by using Symmetry Targeted Oriented Patrolling combined with many other specialized techniques.
 Symmetry Targeted Oriented Patrolling is a systematic approach to dealing with the issues that contribute to an environment that allows crime to occur.
 STOP operations target nuisance and quality of life issues in addition to visible criminal activity.
 Officers assigned to Symmetry Targeted Oriented Patrolling are referred to as STOP Team Officers.
 These officers receive specialized training in the dynamics of violence, community relations, the criminal activity matrix, psychological operations, implementation of shock techniques, and a host of other issues in order to enhance their effectiveness at targeting the community’s unique problems.